Healthdirect Free Australian health advice you can count on.

 • fasting (not eating for several hours beforehand)

-• not having certain foods or drinks before the test
+• avoiding certain foods or drinks for a certain period before the test

 • changing how or when you take a medicine or supplement before the test

-So, it's important to check with your doctor or the pathology collection centre whether you need to do anything special beforehand.
+It's important to check with your doctor or the pathology collection centre whether you need any special preparation.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.